 There’s one more point from the research before we leave this.
 You owe it to your spouse to explain your position in a way that he or she can understand you.
 Your spouse actually will find you more attractive when they can understand you and track your arguments easily.[iv]

-This is tactical strategy now: you need to use language with meaning that your spouse can identify with and relate to.
-Couples that align their tactics do better than couples that don’t, when they are trying to resolve disagreements.
+This is a tactical strategy now: you need to use language with meaning that your spouse can identify with and relate to.
+Couples that align their tactics do better than couples that don’t when they are trying to resolve disagreements.
 It just makes the interaction that much easier to follow and connect with.

 #2 – Speak from a place of autonomy.

 In 2005, some researchers wanted to understand the relationship between self-determination and conflict in romantic relationships.[v]
 Being self-determined simply means that you govern your own behavior – your actions are autonomous, freely chosen and fully endorsed by the self.